SimeYankulov/DistributedApplication/README.md

 # DistributedApplication
-This is my project for the subject Distributed Applications
+Project for the course Distributed Applications.
+It is a .net project using SOAP API